"Knowledge is the only meaningful resource today."

 "You achieve customer satisfaction when you sell

-doesn't come back to a customer who does."
+merchandise that doesn't come back to a customer who does."

 ~ Stanley Marcus